Does this sound familiar?

 Now you're going to be overdrawn because of a bike rack.
 You're kicking yourself for not planning better.

-Worse, you knew that needed to be smarter about your money, but for some reason You.
-Just Can't.
+You know you need to be smarter about your money, but for some reason You.
+Just.
+Can't.
 Do.
 It.

 Ignorance may be bliss, but it also prevents you from finally gaining control of your finances.